madeyexz/whisper_subtitle/README.md

 [![zh](https://img.shields.io/badge/lang-zh-blue.svg)](https://github.com/madeyexz/whisper_subtitle/blob/main/README.zh.md)

-# Project Abstract
+## Project Abstract

-This project uses Whisper from OpenAI to generate video subtitles automatically.
-This can be used to add subtitles to Course Lectures so that we can watch lectures 3x faster or be able to search, rewind the lecture via keywords.
+This project uses [openai/Whisper](https://github.com/openai/whisper) from OpenAI to generate video subtitles automatically.

-Notice:
-This project is currently under construction and would probably be updated regularly.

-As of the time writing, this project is workable.
-Yet some trivial problems shall be fixed soon.

-This project is partially based on [m1guelpf/auto-subtitle](https://github.com/m1guelpf/auto-subtitle).
+This project adapted some codes from [m1guelpf/auto-subtitle](https://github.com/m1guelpf/auto-subtitle).

+## Application of This Project
+- Generate time-stamped subtitles for your video.
+Would be helpful in video editing.
+- Add subtitles to Lesson Recordings 3x faster by reading subtitles instead of listening.
+You may also navigate lectures through keywords.
+## Installation

 @16:00PM 2023-04-10